-For the next twelve months, our current operating plan is focused on the development of our lead product candidate, Impracor, for the indication of acute musculoskeletal pain, inflammation and swelling associated with soft tissue injuries, limited development of cosmetic products and co-development opportunities in other therapeutic areas utilizing our Accudel platform technology.
+For the next twelve months, our current operating plan is focused on the development of our lead product candidate, Impracor, for the indication of acute musculoskeletal pain, inflammation and swelling associated with soft tissue injuries, and limited development of other potential product candidates and pursuit of co-development opportunities in other therapeutic areas, in each case utilizing our Accudel platform technology.

 On June 26, 2011 we filed a voluntary petition for reorganization relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of California (the "Bankruptcy Court"), Case No. 11-10497-11 (the "Chapter 11 Case").
 Following the filing of the Chapter 11 Case with the Bankruptcy Court, we suspended our operations and terminated nearly all of our employees.
 Since the dismissal of the Chapter 11 Case in December 2011, as further described below, we have engaged a new management team, appointed new directors to fill certain vacancies on our Board and worked towards re-initiating our Phase 3 clinical trials for Impracor.
 However, we have a limited operating history since the dismissal of the Chapter 11 Case, and we may not be successful in our efforts to resume our operations.
 Prior to the filing of the Chapter 11 Case, we were unable to successfully pursue our business plan and continue our clinical trials due to a lack of funding.
-Given our operating history, we may be unable to obtain additional funds when necessary, assemble an effective management team, or hire and retain qualified individuals.
-As a result, we may be unable to successfully resume our operations and pursue our business plan.
+Given our operating history, we may be unable to obtain additional funds, when necessary, maintain an effective management team, or hire and retain further qualified individuals.
+As a result, we may be unable to successfully pursue our business plan.